Counties of Hungary (1000–1920): Functioning

-Initially, in the 13th century, influence of nobles made itself felt only in the judicial sphere.
+Initially, in the 13th century, the influence of nobles made itself felt only in the judicial sphere.
 The judges of the servientes regis - the so-called iudices servientium - developed into the noble judges (see below), and the courts of the servientes regis - the so-called sedes iudiciaria or sedria - developed into the county court (the Latin name remained sedria).
 The sedria meetings were led by the county head, later de facto by his deputy (see below).
 Until the 15th century, the county head's co-judges were his deputy county head, the (usually four) noble judges, and a number of persons appointed ad hoc from among the present nobles.
 From the 15th century onwards, permanent jurors were elected from among the nobles of the county.
 The sedria served as the court of first instance for minor disputes of the nobles and as the appeal instance for village courts and patrimonial courts (sedes dominialis).

 From the beginning of their existence, the noble judges were the real representatives of county autonomy.
 They were elected by the congregatio generalis (see below) and were not only judges, but also political administrators of their respective processus districts (see below).
 They formed the core of the newly arising class of squires.

-Later, the counties even turned to political entities representing the noble autonomy (noble self-government).
+Later, the counties even turned into political entities, representing the noble autonomy (noble self-government).
 This evolution started especially under the kings Charles Robert and Louis I. From 1385 onwards, the counties were sending representatives to meetings of the Diet of the Kingdom of Hungary and they played a role in the collection and setting of taxes.
-But only in the early 15th century, the nobles managed to put through a rule that only a noble from the same county can become the deputy county head and a co-judge.
+But only in the early 15th century, the nobles managed to put through a rule that only a noble from the same county could become the deputy county head and a co-judge.
 From 1504 onwards the deputy county head's appointment had to be approved by the nobles (congregatio generalis -see below), so that the deputy county head definitively became the de facto leader of the county.
 The county head, appointed by the king from the oligarchs (supreme nobility), was only the formal representative of the county.